Frequently Asked Questions

 What is Intramural Sports?

-The Intramural Sports Program is a program offered by the Department of Campus Recreation and is directed by the Assistant Director for Intramural and Club Sports.
+The Intramural Sports Program is a program offered by the Department of Recreation & Wellness and is directed by the Assistant Director for Intramural and Club Sports.
 We offer a variety of competitive and recreational activities for the campus population.
 Games are played against other UNC Greensboro students.
 Some activities include flag football, basketball, soccer and volleyball.

 Who is eligible to play intramural sports?